 The medical folks say that the contrast will be flushed out in your urine, and that the MRI will not be effective without contrast.
 It is their standard push.
 It's a lie and the reality is showing something different.
 It's basically heavy metals that are leaving deposits in the brain.

-- 58% of radiologists ‘do not or would not’ report gadolinium deposition
+- Radiologists do not routinely report gadolinium deposition

 - Is Common MRI Contrast Dye Safe?
 What You Need to Know